Building an accessible application

 - High contrast support.

-Full accessibility conformance details for all Microsoft products can be found here.
+For accessibility conformance details for all Microsoft products, see Accessibility Conformance Reports.
 Search for "Azure Maps web" to find the document specifically for the Azure Maps Web SDK.

 Navigating the map